-Each year, on four (4) or more occasions, the District will disseminate educational information relating to conservation of water resources.
-These will include but are not limited to publications from the Texas Water Development Board, Texas Natural Resource Conservation Commission, Texas Agricultural Extension Service, and other resources.
+Each year, on four (4) or more occasions, the District will disseminate educational information relating to conservation of water resources at meetings, by email, by a posting to the District website, publication in media or by other means.
+These will include but are not limited to publications from the Texas Water Development Board, Texas Commission on Environmental Quality, Texas Agricultural Extension Service, and other resources.